 - Cook for 30 seconds or so on each side, flipping once, until lightly golden.

 While there are fancy crepe pans in the market, you don’t need an expensive crepe pan to make perfect basic crepes.
 A regular non-stick pan works just as well.
-You can use a cast iron or carbon steel skillet or pan to make the crepes as well, just make sure that you butter the pan well so that the crepes don’t stick.
+You can use a cast iron or carbon steel skillet to make the buckwheat crepes as well, just make sure that you butter the pan well so that the crepes don’t stick.

 In this recipe I used a 10 inch pan to make 10 inch crepes.
 But you can also use an 8 inch or 12 inch pan as well, depending on what you have at hand.

 These amazing crepes taste great hot off the skillet.
 You should them serve warm and dusted with powdered sugar.

-Gluten Free Buckwheat Crepes
+French Buckwheat Crepes

-- Add eggs, milk, soda, sea salt, sugar, and melted butter to a bowl and whisk for a few seconds.
+- Add eggs, milk, baking soda, sea salt, sugar, and melted butter to a bowl and whisk for a few seconds.
 Add buckwheat flour and continue whisking until smooth.
 The mixture will be runny.